mozilla/gecko-dev/remote/doc/Security.md

 * instrument the browser for analytical reasons, such as intercepting network traffic;

-* and extract information from the user session, including cookies and local storage.
+* and extract information from the user session, including cookies.

 There are no web-exposed features in the Remote Agent whatsoever.